Uneasy US tries to fete a July 4 marred by parade shooting

 “Independence Day doesn’t feel like much of a celebration when our basic rights to life, liberty, and the pursuit of happiness are on the chopping block,” New York Attorney General Tish James, a Democrat, tweeted.
 “Today, I encourage you to imagine what this nation could be if and when we live up to our values.”

-However, many had reason to gather and celebrate amid easing coronavirus precautions for the first time in three years.
+Nevertheless, many had reason to gather and celebrate for the first time in three years amid easing coronavirus precautions.

-Baltimore, for one, is resuming its Independence Day celebrations after a two-year hiatus, to the delight of residents like Kirstan Monroe.

-“I’m happy to see that downtown is getting back together, how it’s supposed to be,” she told WBAL-TV.

-Colorful displays big and small were scheduled to light up the night sky in cities from New York to Seattle to Chicago to Dallas.
-However others, particularly in drought-stricken and wildfire-prone regions of the West, will forgo them.

-Phoenix is also again going without fireworks — not because of the pandemic or fire concerns but due to supply-chain issues.
+“It’s beautiful to be back here,” Joey “Jaws” Chestnut told ESPN after winning the men’s competition by downing 63 hot dogs and buns — even as he momentarily put a protester who rushed the stage in a chokehold.
+Miki Sudo chomped 40 franks to win the women’s event.

-In emotional ceremonies across the country, some will swear oaths of citizenship, qualifying them to vote in the upcoming midterm elections.
+In emotional ceremonies across the country, some swore oaths of citizenship, qualifying them to vote in the upcoming midterm elections.

 During a ceremony for naturalized citizens held at Mount Vernon, the Virginia home of George Washington, Treasury Secretary Janet Yellen told 52 people originally from 42 different countries that they were essential to building a strong labor force.